jwds1978/jwds1978.github.io/freelance.md

     </ul>
   </li>
   <li>
-    Implementation Specialist<br />
+    <span style="font-weight: bolder;">Implementation Specialist:</span>&nbsp; Assists external clients in the implementation of technical systems,
-    Assists external clients in the implementation of technical systems, software, or solutions.&nbsp; Evaluates client needs, develops configurations that support business processes, plans and executes on delivery and implementation plans, and tests and troubleshoots final system setups.&nbsp; Provides training and end-user support during and after the implementation process.&nbsp; May be involved in pre-sales product demonstrations or provide assistance in scoping projects or developing proposals.&nbsp; May be responsible for more complex or high value implementation projects.
+    software, or solutions.&nbsp; Evaluates client needs, develops configurations that support business processes, plans and executes on delivery and implementation plans, and tests and troubleshoots final system setups.&nbsp; Provides training and end-user support during and after the implementation process.&nbsp; May be involved in pre-sales product demonstrations or provide assistance in scoping projects or developing proposals.&nbsp; May be responsible for more complex or high value implementation projects.
     <ul style="-moz-columns: 2; -webkit-columns: 2; columns: 2; list-style-position: inside;">
       <li>Hourly:&nbsp; $47&#8211;64 CAD</li>
       <li>Weekly:&nbsp; $1,876&#8211;2,559 CAD</li>